AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Martials/Fighter.md

 Also at 3rd level, whenever you attack with a weapon you are not proficient with, you may add half your proficiency modifier to the attack roll.
 You also gain 1 proficiency level in either the Intimidation or Performance.

-#### Dirty Tactics
+### Advanced Dirty Tactics

-When everything goes loose, you must learn to take the reins and stir back to control.
-At 4th level, you choose a "dirty tactic" to adopt and add to your arsenal, from the following choices:
+At 4th level, you may choose to either add a second [[#Dirty Tactics|dirty tactic]] to your arsenal, or improve your existing one with the following benefits:

-#### Choke
-While using a two-handed weapon and grappling or restraining another creature, you may still use your weapon to make an attack with it with advantage, as you grapple the creature using your weapon.
-The attack's damage die is 1d6 bludgeoning.

-#### Fling
+* Choke - The size of the weapon's damage die is not reduced as a result of this feature.
-You are able to throw weapons more effectively, increasing their range by 10' for the first increment, and by 20' for the second increment.
+* Fling - The range is instead increased by 15' for the first increment and 30' for the second increment.

-#### Shield Bash
-While wielding a shield, you may use it as a weapon.
-It deals bludgeoning damage according to the shield's weight category (1d4 for light, 1d6 for medium, 1d8 for heavy), and you are considered proficient with it.
-If you are using a heavy shield, you may also shove the creature you are attacking with it as a free action.

-#### Swift Grab
-You may make a brawl action as a quick action, but doing so gives the target a +2 bonus to their Resilience saving throw.
+* Shield Bash - The shield's damage die is increased by 1.
+* Swift Grab - The Resilience DC against the quickened brawl action does not get a bonus.
 ### Extra Attack

 Beginning at 5th level, you can attack twice, instead of once, whenever you take the Attack action as an action.
 ### On Guard

 At 6th level, you learn how to use your weapon effectively not only as a means for offense, but for defense too.
 Expanding on what you have already learned with parrying, you may expend any number of attacks from your Attack action during it to perform a Guard.
 When you are damaged by an attack, the Guard is automatically activated, and you make a damage roll with your weapon.
 The damage you rolled is reduced from the damage of the attack.